Michael Bowen (artist): The Human Be-In

 The event the three counterculture leaders previously envisioned became the Human Be-In, which took place on January 14, 1967.
 The event was primarily organized by Bowen.
 He created the poster promoting the event, organized the city permit, invited the Beat Generation speakers, including Allen Ginsberg, Gary Snyder, Lenore Kandel, Michael McClure, and Timothy Leary, and scheduled the San Francisco rock bands, including The Grateful Dead and Jefferson Airplane, who played for free at the event.
 The Hells Angels provided security, and a flatbed truck with amplification driven by a gas generator was donated to create a stage.
 The Human Be-In was a coming together of people for no other reason than to just "BE"; to make love, not war, to share and commune with new friends and to celebrate life.
 The Human Be-In, sometimes referred to as a Love-In, was specifically designed by Bowen to be imitated and to be remembered into the future.
-As a lifelong fine artist, Bowen considers his creation of the Human Be-In to be performance art.
+As a lifelong fine artist, Bowen considered his creation of the Human Be-In to be performance art.
 This notion was confirmed by an Italian journalist, who calls Bowen "The father of performance art" for his Human Be-In creation.